When it comes to dates, I am not one to kiss and tell but I’ll make an exception, just this one time. Yes, I went on my 4th

 date tour with Unravelling Nigeria.
 Honestly, at this point, I think I should stop counting.

 But yeah, Nigeria celebrated her 57th birthday on the 1st of October, graciously giving us a 3-day weekend to sober up and reflect on the state of our country at 57 or gallivant around.
-Since everyday is basically sober reflection day, I chose to gallivant!
+Since every day is basically sober reflection day, I chose to gallivant!
 So when Unravelling Nigeria asked me out on a date to explore some parts of Kwara state, I could not refuse.
-Technically, they asked everybody out but let’s just go with flow here, okay?
+Technically, they asked everybody out but let’s just go with the flow here, okay?

 Like every datée, I counted down days to the trip and when it finally came, I could barely contain my excitement.
 As soon as I arrived at the takeoff point, I was given a welcome pack.
 This included a Jansport backpack and several branded items like an ankara satchel, hiking shorts and a throw pillow.
 (The throw pillow was so handy during this trip).
 My bag also contained ginger to help me combat my motion sickness.

 After waiting for a while for an unraveller to show up, we finally began our trip to Kwara state.
 We arrived at our hotel after a pretty long but comfortable drive and got checked into our rooms.
 By some stroke of luck, I had my room to myself, which also meant that I had the TV to myself.
-Pride and Prejudice – one of my all time favorite movies was showing when I got in and I refused to leave my room until it ended.
+Pride and Prejudice – one of my all-time favourite movies was showing when I got in and I refused to leave my room until it ended.

 The next day, we set out to explore our first major stop of the trip – Oowu Falls.
 Because we got up to quite a lot of things for a 3-day period, I’ll be writing about this trip in a two-posts series and here’s an overview of day one.